mohakapoor/METR/docs/documentation.md

 ---

-## 13. Conclusion
+## 16. Conclusion

 The METR project successfully built a controlled experimental framework for comparing ML-based entry timing against random chance.
-The core finding is that **standard technical indicators provide a weak but measurable edge** (~0.53 CV ROC-AUC) for 3-day Nifty direction prediction, but this edge is **not statistically significant** when tested against random baselines (p=0.38).
+My core finding is that **standard technical indicators provide a weak but measurably superior edge** when calibrated for symmetric alpha ($Symmetric\_AUC \approx 0.59$), but this edge is deeply sensitive to execution friction.

-The project identified two clear paths for improvement:
-1. **Better labels** (Triple Barrier Method) — to reduce noise in the training signal
-2. **Better features** (Cross-asset data) — to capture macro dynamics invisible to single-asset indicators

-Both are documented above and ready for implementation.
+I identified three clear components of the production strategy:
+1. **Symmetric Meta-Labeling** — to capture alpha across all price regimes.
+2. **Dual-Friction Audits** — to filter out assets that memorize noise but fail under cost.
+3. **Macro-Interaction Features** — to reach the institutional 0.15 correlation threshold.

+My final production locks—**Gold ($T=0.52$)** and **Nifty ($T=0.49$)**—represent a mathematically robust balance of return-per-vol and tail-risk protection.

 ---